 - As the f-stop value decreases, the aperture diameter increases, allowing more light into the camera while decreasing the depth of field.

 Small F-Stop Values & Image Attributes

-Using this f-stop value during the day requires a very fast shutter speed to compensate for the extreme amount of light which passes through the aperture diameter.
+Using this f-stop during the day requires a very fast shutter speed making it great for action shots.

 Shooting at slightly larger f-stop values such as f/2.8 provides the same effect with a slightly larger depth of field, as shown in the following example.